adobe/aem-import-helper/README.md

 **Optional:**
 * _token_: Absolute path to the file containing the IMS token for your DA environment, or the token value.
 * _output_ [default='da-content']: Absolute path to the output folder where the DA content (pages, assets, etc.) will be stored.
-* _images-to-png_ [default=true]: When true, converts downloaded image assets to PNG if not one of the following image types:
+* _images-to-png_ [default=true]: When true, converts downloaded image assets to PNG (except for JPEG, PNG, GIF, ICO, SVG, MP4) before upload.

-1. jpeg
-2. jpg
-3. svg
-4. gif
-5. mp4
-6. png

 When false, preserves original image formats and updates references with the original extension.
 Only use this option if you know your images are supported by DA.